Want to know how to affordably live in Italy? Some cities in Europe can be really expensive!

 Syracuse

-Its long history is full of many cultures and civilizations.
-The culture is still strong today for anyone who lives there.
+The average person spends $1,300 monthly in Syracuse, which is listed as a UNESCO World Heritage Site.
+Syracuse’s long history is full of many cultures and civilizations, and the culture is still strong today for anyone who lives there.

 Verona

-This charming city is surrounded by beautiful vineyards.
+Verona costs about $1,300 a month for the average person.
+Beautiful vineyards surround this charming city.
 That means you’ll be able to taste fresh wine all the time.

 In addition to the wine, you can also find lots of delicious foods around Verona.
 This would be perfect for a foodie!
+You can burn all those calories by hiking, biking, or strolling the nature trails.

 Parma

-You’ll need to eat a lot of food to keep up your energy with all this walking.
+The average cost of living in Parma is $1,300.
+Parma is a small city, so it is easy to walk or cycle everywhere.
+You’ll need to eat a lot of food to keep up your energy while walking.
 Fortunately, Parma is one of the best foodie destinations in Italy.

-Aside from food, it’s easy to find art and history everywhere.
-It is present in the architecture and the people.
+Home to Parmigiano Reggiano cheese, it also offers many other delicacies.
+Aside from food, art and history are easy to find everywhere.
+They are present in the architecture and the people.

 Trieste

+You can expect to pay about $1,300 a month in Trieste.
 In addition to its miles of coastline, you can find grasslands, forests, and caves in this city.

 Since Trieste has a long and rich history, you can also find many historic sites.
 Castles, archaeological remains, and places of worship are easy to find.